openbmc/phosphor-logging/docs/structured-logging.md

 not be obvious that the application is writing to the journal.
 The `lg2` APIs detect if the application is running on a TTY and additionally log to the TTY.

+Output to stderr can also be forced by setting the `LG2_FORCE_STDERR` environment variable to any value.
+This is especially useful to see log output in OpenBMC CI test verfication.

 The format of information sent to the TTY can be adjusted by setting the desired format string in the `LG2_FORMAT` environment variable.
 Supported fields are: